Wolfram Mathematica

-Wolfram Mathematica (also known as Mathematica) is a software system with built-in libraries for several areas of technical computing that allows machine learning, statistics, symbolic computation, data manipulation, network analysis, time series analysis, NLP, optimization, plotting functions and various types of data, implementation of algorithms, creation of user interfaces, and interfacing with programs written in other programming languages.
+Wolfram Mathematica (also known as Mathematica) is a software system with built-in libraries for several areas of technical computing that allows machine learning, statistics, symbolic computation, data manipulation, network analysis, time series analysis, quantum computation framework, NLP, optimization, plotting functions and various types of data, implementation of algorithms, creation of user interfaces, and interfacing with programs written in other programming languages.
 It was conceived by Stephen Wolfram, and is developed by Wolfram Research of Champaign, Illinois.
 The Wolfram Language is the programming language used in Mathematica.
 Mathematica 1.0 was released on June 23, 1988 in Champaign, Illinois and Santa Clara, California.
-Mathematica's Wolfram Language is fundamentally based on Lisp; for example, the Mathematica command Most is identically equal to the Lisp command butlast.
+Mathematica's Wolfram Language is fundamentally based on Lisp.

 Notebook interface

 Mathematica is split into two parts: the kernel and the front end.
 The kernel interprets expressions (Wolfram Language code) and returns result expressions, which can then be displayed by the front end.

 The original front end, designed by Theodore Gray in 1988, consists of a notebook interface and allows the creation and editing of notebook documents that can contain code, plaintext, images, and graphics.

-Code development is also supported through support in a range of standard integrated development environment (IDE) including Eclipse, IntelliJ IDEA, Atom, Vim, Visual Studio Code and Git.
+Code development is also supported in a range of standard integrated development environment (IDE) including Eclipse, IntelliJ IDEA, Atom, Vim, Visual Studio Code and Git.
 The Mathematica Kernel also includes a command line front end.

 Other interfaces include JMath, based on GNU Readline and WolframScript which runs self-contained Mathematica programs (with arguments) from the UNIX command line.